khakhalin/carsharing101/02_relocations.md

 What relocations do is they help you to save cars that are stuck.
 Because while they are stuck, they are missing rentals (~ 5 rentals/day).
 A car lost somewhere in the outskirts can easily be stuck for a day or more.
 And that means missing rentals.
 So if you put this car back into the pool, you'll  earn money.

 But the amount of "bad" cars that appear in a city every day is kinda fixed, and defined by the shape of your HA and the activity of your customers.
 Once you relocate all bad cars for a day, at some point, there is nothing more to relocate (for a given relocation price).
 You cannot cheat by relocating more

-# 2.6 City model

-🔥🔥🔥 Compare the distribution of cars and the CM2 map with and without relocations

-* 🔥 That we will be assuming no round-trips, so our estimations will be conservative, as essentially we are looking on ly at short-term car-sharing, and some long-term car-sharing will be always happening "on top", and also potentially grow with the growth of the operation area (as it will become convenient for ore and more people)
-* 🔥 Raise a question about how to allocate revenues and tarnsit times.
-Introduce and build a fair CM2 map (half-half)
-* 🔥 Explain that red on this CM2 map doesn't mean that this part needs to be closed - an example of marginal CM2 map + the idea of active users

-It is also important to note that in practice, depending on the business model of a car sharing provider, somewhere between 10 and 50% of rentals are relatively long-term rentals (from several hours to several days).
-Because of that, the actual distribution of rental times (or rental driving distances, or revenues per rental) is typically bimodal, with a second "peak" that is very broad and shallow, but financially significant.
-For these rentals the concepts of "origin" and "destination" don't quite make sense, as the majority of these rentals are close to round-trips (customers starting from home, and returning home a day or two later), and the concept of Home Area becomes important only insofar it allows an easy and painless rental, and a good customer experience.
-It means taht for all "city models" that we explore here, our estimations for CM2 profitability are intentionally conservative (we can always assume that a good measure of long-term rentals are happening on top of the short-term rentals discussed here), and that the actual share of round-trips at each location will be higher than what one can conclude from the trip length distribution introduced above.
-Fortunately, the presence of long-term trips does not affect any of the results discussed here, except that the long-term trips would consume part of the available fleet, and so compared to our simulations, in real life, the fleet in the city should be increased proportionally.

 # 2.7 Real-life considerations